World Mobile Stratospheric Acquires Britten-Norman Islander Aircraft

 World Mobile Stratospheric, a joint venture between World Mobile and Indonesia’s leading digital infrastructure company Protelindo, has acquired a BN2T-4S Islander aircraft as part of a new collaboration with Britten-Norman.
 The collaboration advances World Mobile Stratospheric’s mission to extend next-generation connectivity from the skies.

-The acquisition of this aircraft marks a key operational step in the World Mobile Stratospheric roadmap to build and validate airbone communication systems that can provide cost-effective mobile coverage to communities worldwide.
-Upcoming flight tests will be used to refine the antenna’s design, control systems, and network integration ahead of the realization of the first stratospheric flight.
+The acquisition of this aircraft marks a key operational step in the World Mobile Stratospheric roadmap to build and validate airborne communication systems that can provide cost-effective mobile coverage to communities worldwide.
+Upcoming flight tests will be used to refine the antenna’s design, control systems, beam stabilization and 5G network integration ahead of the realization of the first stratospheric flight.

 The Engineering Case for Stratospheric Connectivity

-Every layer of the atmosphere offers a different opportunity for telecommunications.
+Every layer offers a different opportunity for telecommunications.
 Ground infrastructure provides local capacity.
-Satellites, flying high in the exosphere, deliver global reach but at high latency.
+Satellites deliver global reach but at high latency.
 Between these layers lies the stratosphere, a zone of stable, low-wind conditions suitable for sustained flight and wide-area coverage.

 “There’s a narrow band in the stratosphere, between 60,000 and 70,000 feet, where wind conditions are benign.
 You’re above weather systems.
 Above jet stream turbulence.
 And you’re able to serve a very large footprint on the ground.” - Gregory Gottlieb, Head of Aerial Platforms, in an interview on World Mobile Stratospheric.

-Aircraft operating in this band can maintain consistent 5G coverage while using significantly less power than orbital platforms.
+Aircraft operating in this band can maintain consistent DTD 5G coverage.
 Because the signal travels a much shorter path than it would to satellites in orbit, latency remains close to terrestrial levels.
 The stratosphere sits high enough for wide coverage yet low enough to maintain real-time communication with phones on the ground, combining reach with responsiveness in a first for the telecommunications industry.

 The Phased-Array Antenna: A Technical Marvel

 Meet the hardware that is set to beam connectivity from the skies.
-World Mobile Stratospheric’s proprietary phased-array antenna is engineered to deliver direct-to-device service across 3G, 4G, 5G, and 6G standards, shaping coverage for mobile phones on the ground in real time.
-With 450 individually steerable beams, the array can draw virtually any coverage pattern, from a single dense urban cluster to a wide rural footprint, and keep those beams locked with software control as the aircraft moves.
+World Mobile Stratospheric’s proprietary phased-array antenna is engineered to deliver direct-to-device service across 3G, 4G, 5G, and future 6G standards, shaping coverage for mobile phones on the ground in real time.
+With 450 individually steerable beams, the production array will draw virtually any coverage pattern, from a single dense urban cluster to a wide rural footprint, and keep those beams stationary on the ground with AI software control as the aircraft moves.

 The antenna is purpose-built for low-latency, high-capacity mobile connectivity, offering performance characteristics distinct from satellite systems such as Starlink and AST SpaceMobile.
-It also enables direct-to-mobile communication, a capability uniquely suited to airborne platforms.
+It is built for direct-to-mobile communications, requiring no specialist ground equipment or handset upgrades.

-Once fully operational, the World Mobile Stratospheric aircraft, loaded with the phased-array antenna, will function around nine times more cost-effectively per gigabyte than LEO satellite solutions, like Starlink.
+Once fully operational, the World Mobile Stratospheric aircraft, known as the Stratomast, loaded with the full-scale phased-array antenna, will function around nine times more cost-effectively per gigabyte than LEO satellite solutions, like Starlink.
 With an initial 20 MHz bandwidth and a planned upgrade to 40 MHz, unit costs will drop further, approaching an 18x improvement versus satellite solutions on a per-gigabyte basis.

 The acquisition of, and testing with, the Britten-Norman Islander is a crucial step in realizing this goal.